 These types of websites are called aggregators because they do just that.
-They aggregate or bring together all the information about the fare prices for your selected route.
+They aggregate or bring together all the information about the airfare prices for your selected route.

 Best Websites to Find Cheap Flights

 Google Flights will also show money-saving tips if you change your day or airports.
-There are filters for price, the number of stops, time day, airlines and their alliances, and even the ability to select preferred cities for possible connections.
+You can use the date grid or price graph to see the lowest travel dates.
+There are also filters for price, the number of stops, time day, airlines and their alliances, and even the ability to select preferred cities for possible connections.
 If you’d like to track fares, turn on the “track prices” button to get email alerts for your route.

-This “secret” explore feature shows the cheapest flights to several places in that region, along with bar graphs to that show the range of prices over a few months.
+This “secret” explore feature shows the cheapest flights to several places in that region, along with filters that allow you to refine preferences while still looking over the next 6 months for the cheapest dates to fly to a particular region or destination.
 (For more on this “let the deal come to you” approach, keep reading below.)

 If you find a flight on Google Flights, select that flight and you’ll be redirected to the booking site.
 Flights cannot be booked directly on Google Flights.

 At its most basic level, Momondo can search for the cheapest flights on your selected dates, but also shows a bar graph above the results letting you know the least expensive days to fly.
-With the prices, Momondo shows the seat class, additional fares, and a happiness (or lack thereof) rating.
+With the prices, Momondo shows the seat class, additional fares, and labels like “cheapest,” “best,” or “no change fees.”